What is the difference between the Winter and Summer Sessions?

 What methods of payment are accepted for the program fee?

-Corporate or cashier’s checks or credit cards (MasterCard or Visa) are accepted.
+Corporate or cashier’s checks, or credit cards (MasterCard or Visa) are accepted.
 USC does not accept American Express.
 Tuition must be paid in full before the session commences.
+Tuition is paid in two installments.
+A $1,000 deposit is due upon notice of admission, followed by the remaining balance to be paid before the session commences.

-If I decide after acceptance that I cannot participate in the program, may I get a refund?
+May I get a refund, if I decide after acceptance, that I cannot participate in the program?

 USC does not offer refunds.
 However, under special circumstances, a deferment may be granted, which will allow you to attend the subsequent session.